TMJ Specialist in Long island NY 11797

 If your TMJ dentist is more experienced and has extra training, then your treatment may cost more as well.

 If your TMJ disorder requires mouth reconstruction or jaw surgery, then you can expect to pay up to $50,000.

 If you have dental or medical insurance, then there’s a good chance that you are covered for several TMJ treatments and procedures.
 TMJ disorder treatments are not cosmetic procedures.
 If there are several procedures that you need, then you may be covered for several things, but not covered for others.
 It’s important to discuss with your dentist’s insurance specialist to see how to make the best use of your coverage.

 Even though oral surgery is often covered by medical benefits, and other treatments are eligible for dental coverage, to best understand the coverage of your dental care plan and ensure that you can prepare for out-of-pocket expenses, it’s essential to explore all available options with a professional before making a decision.

 Despite careful consideration from your insurance provider, there are rare instances when an authorized procedure might still not be covered.
 Fortunately, our dental office team is here to assist with alternatives like credit or financing plans if you are ever facing such a situation.

 Major Insurance Providers Accepted

 At Kate Brayman DDS, we accept most major insurance plans.
-Here is list of some of the plans we accept.
-Please contact our office if you do not see your insurance provider listed.
+Here is a list of some of the plans we accept.
+Please contact our dental office if you do not see your insurance provider listed.
 Please note we do not participate with DMO/HMO insurance.